matbesancon/hugo-site/content/post/2017-12-14-diffeq-julia.markdown

 used to build simulations and JuMP to optimize a cost function on top of the created model.

-Thanks for reading, hit me on [Twitter](https://twitter.com/MathieuBesancon) for feedback or questions ;)
+Thanks for reading, get on touch on [Twitter](https://twitter.com/matbesancon) for feedback or questions ;)

 -----